StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 {% hint style="danger" %}
 Victoria Metrics use incremental backups without versioning of a bucket, it means that the new backup **replaces completely the previous one**.

-You **HAVE TO AVOID** the following situations:
+In case you run into one of the following situations:
 - mount an empty volume to `/storage` directory of Victoria Metrics instances
-- delete the `/storage` directory or files inside from Victoria Metrics instances The next (empty) backup will override the previous one and all data will be lost.
+- delete the `/storage` directory or files inside from Victoria Metrics instances

+The next (empty) backup created will be labeled with a new version and the previous one, before the volume was emptied, will be preserved.
+Both backups will be from that moment on [listed as available for restore](#list-victoria-metrics-backups).
 {% endhint %}

 Metrics \(Victoria Metrics\) use instant snapshots to store data in incremental backups.
 Many instances of Victoria Metrics can store backups to the same bucket, each of them will be stored in separated directory.
 All files located in the directory should be treated as a single whole and can only be moved, copied or deleted as a whole.